*****CODE QUESTION HOTLINE 816-513-1511*****

 - Is my project eligible for an Express Review?

-- If the lots are unplatted, made up of several lots, or made up of portions of other lots, you need to call the Development Management staff at 816-513-8815.
+- If the parcels are unplatted, made up of several lots and you are interested in decombining to a different number or configuration, or made up of portions of other lots, please contact the Development Management Division, 816-513-8801.

 - Does a Certificate of Occupancy (COO) mean the building is safe to occupy?